Abdalsalaam/the-library/readme.txt

 == Description ==

-WP Resource Library is a powerful WordPress plugin that allows you to create a comprehensive files library with advanced user data collection features.
+The Library is a powerful WordPress plugin that allows you to create a comprehensive files library with advanced user data collection features.
 Perfect for businesses, educational institutions, and content creators who want to track and manage file downloads.

 = Admin Features =
 * **Custom Post Type**: "Files Library" with file upload capability